jackiehjm/stx-docs/doc/source/index.rst

 StarlingX is a fully integrated edge cloud software stack that provides everything needed to deploy an edge cloud on one, two, or up to 100 servers.

-**The most recent supported release is StarlingX R8.0.**
+The most recent supported release is StarlingX |this-ver|.

 * See the :ref:`release-notes`.
-* Download the pre-built ISO (CentOS and Debian) and Docker images for StarlingX release 8.0 that are located at the ``CENGN StarlingX mirror`` repos:
+* Download the pre-built ISO (CentOS and Debian) and Docker images for StarlingX |this-ver| that are located at the ``CENGN StarlingX mirror``
+  repos:

   -  https://mirror.starlingx.cengn.ca/mirror/starlingx/release/8.0.0/debian/monolithic/outputs/iso/